Xoneris/Helldivers2-randomizer/README.md

 ## Changelog

+- 1.May - Added Airburst rocket and an option to select if you are a super citizen or not.
 - 23.April - Added basic functionality for randomizing primaries, secondaries and grenades.
 Currently no options for filtering or selecting which ones though.

 ## Credits